 Most modern faucets are built and designed to last.
-However, the average life span can vary based on manufacturer, material quality, how hard your water is, proper installation, plumbing maintenance, and frequency of use.
-Due to these factors the average lifespan of a faucet can be as broad as 3-15 years.
+However, the average life span can vary based on the manufacturer, material quality, how hard your water is, proper installation, plumbing maintenance, and frequency of use.
+Due to these factors, the average lifespan of a faucet can be as broad as 3-15 years.

 Repair or Replace?

 Typically the reason faucets are replaced is for aesthetic purposes.
 When remodeling or redesigning a home it is important to match appliances and other fixtures, for example.
 In addition to selective upgrading there are a number of other reasons you may elect to replace your faucet instead of repairing it:

 - Cracked, discolored, tarnished, chipped or otherwise damaged